 Koloman Moser was born in March 1868 in Vienna.
 After both studying and lecturing on graphic design at Vienna’s Kunstgewerbeschule, he too joined the Vienna Secession after which he helped found the Wiener Werkstätte, the longest-lived design movement of the 20th century which focused on artistic freedom in the design space.

 Moser’s personal style focused on using new, industrial materials but with craftsmanship at the helm.
-In other words, no mass production, but a modern design, function, and flow for each piece.
+In other words, no mass production, but modern design, function, and flow for each piece.
 His creations included everything from stamps and textiles to furniture and jewelry.

 Later in his career, Moser also started to paint.

-Modernism in Vienna’s museums and streets
+Modernism in the museums of Vienna and out in the streets

 1. The Leopold Museum